Skip to content

 'capable of'

-Use this relationships where the cell is capable of carrying out the entirety of the process
+Use this relation where the cell is capable of carrying out the entirety of the process

 For example, 'hilus cell of ovary' has the following subclass: